bmedici/rest-ftp-daemon/README.md

 ------------------------------------------------------------------------------------

-Though it may need more robust tests, this gem has been used successfully in production for a while without glitches at France Télévisions.
+Though it may need more robust tests, this gem has been used successfully in production for a while without any glitches at France Télévisions.

 Expected features in a short-time range :

 * Provide swagger-style API documentation
 * Authenticate API clients
-* Allow more transfer protocols (sFTP, HTTP POST etc)
+* Allow more transfer protocols (HTTP POST etc)
 * Expose JSON status of workers on `GET /jobs/` for automated monitoring

 Installation
 ------------------------------------------------------------------------------------

-With Ruby (version 2.2 or higher) and rubygems properly installed, you only need to issue :
+With Ruby (version 2.3 or higher) and rubygems properly installed, you only need :

 ```
 gem install rest-ftp-daemon